gopinathsjsu/team-project-team-rocket/SudheendraProjectJournal.md

 - Weekly Scrum Report
 	- What tasks did I work on / complete?
 		1. Learnt Node JS
+		2. Learn about Mongoose
 	- What am I planning to work on next?
-		1. Get comfortable with creating APIs with React and express
+		1. Get comfortable with creating APIs with Angular and express
 	- What tasks are blocked waiting on another team member?
 		1. None
  - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.